ngiangre/HMMicro/README.md

 *dimReduce.ipynb* reduces the matrix in *final_matrix.txt* to its principal components, outputting a square matrix into *matrix_reduce.txt*.
 Each row is a coefficient in the linear combination for a given principal component, and each column is a principal component from *final_matrix.txt*, where n in the n x n matrix corresponds to the number of epigenetic mark signatures, herein seven.

 *findingStatesDistribution.ipynb* details the procedure for finding an approximate distribution of the evaluation dataset's miRNA start sites along chromosome 22.
+Unfortunately, we didn't have time to strategize how to implement this knowledge.
+This would be a future direction.

 *train_hmm.ipynb* details the procedure for developing and training an HMM using the *Pomegranate* Python package [4].
 The principal components in *reduced_matrix.txt*  are used as the prior emission matrix.
 Uniformly disyributed random numbers populated a prior transition matrix to model probably transitions between binding and non-binding states.
 These prior emissions and transmissions probabilities were used for hard coding and then training the HMM.
 **************************************************